AvantikaChouhan/Celebal_Excellence_Intern_Tasks/week-4/README.md

-# ☁️ Azure Data Factory Data Pipeline using Azure Blob Storage
+# ☁️ Azure Cloud Fundamentals and Data Pipeline Implementation using ADF

 ## 🎯 Objective

-The objective of this project is to build and execute a complete data pipeline using Microsoft Azure services.
+The objective of this project is to understand Azure Cloud Fundamentals and implement a data pipeline using Azure Data Factory (ADF).

 This project focuses on: